 Sleeping late and napping, reading/watching old TV shows/movies, lounging at a pool or the beach.

 A big thank you to Jennifer for taking the time to share her story with us!
 I hope it has inspired you.
-If you would like to support Jennifer and The Zoo Rescue, you can visit their You Caring page and Amazon Wish List.
+If you would like to support Jennifer and The Zoo Rescue, you can visit their Amazon Wish List.
+(UPDATE: Since posting this profile, The Zoo Animal Rescue has now become a 501(c)3 organization.)

 Watch this slideshow and video to see more of the animals that they’ve saved!